DarrenTighe/event_cleansing_stage/README.md

 ## Description

 This is an example data prep and cleansing project.
-This The data files to cleanse are in JSONL format and are stored in s3.
+The data files to cleanse are in JSONL format and are stored in s3.

 I've chosen to implement this as an aws lambda function, triggered from the ObjectCreated:Put event raised by s3 on file upload / creation.